 Worries are Common.
 Anxious children and teens worry about many different school-related issues, such as teachers, friends, fitting in, and/or being away from their parents.
 Some common worries include:

-- Who will be my new teacher and what if s/he is mean?
+- Who will be my new teacher and what if they are mean?

 - Will any of my friends be in my class?